Queen Margrethe Receives Jubilee Tiara

 The set cost 300,000DKK (around 40,000€) to create.
 Sermitisiaq reports that the set will go on display in Greenland for a period after the summer.Filed under Danish Royals

-Tagged Audience, Greenland, Jewellery, Margrethe II, Margrethe II's Ruby Jubilee, Nassut Tiara, Tiaras.
+Tagged Audience, Greenland, Jewellery, Margrethe II of Denmark, Margrethe II's Ruby Jubilee, Nassut Tiara, Tiaras.